jorgechato/ocho-ninjas/README.md

 - Go to `http://localhost:8000/docs` to see the API docs

 ### Docker

+> IMPORTANT: In order to run our application we are using django built-in server.
+This is not recommended for production environments.
+But for the sake of simplicity, we are using it.
+> In a realistic scenario, we would use a WSGI server like gunicorn or uwsgi.

 - Build the image with `docker build -t ocho .`
 - Run the container with `docker run -p 8000:8000 jorgechato/ocho:1.0.0`